Welcome

 the Opposite of a Train.
 We're playing a big show for the Halsey

-Gallery on the 2nd which will have Nathan Koci, Bill Carson, and I joined by Kevin Hamilton, Clint
+Gallery on the 2nd which will have Nathan Koci, Bill Carson, and I joined by Kevin Hamilton, Clint Fore,

-chamber-folk-jazz to other cities that have yet to know just what is the Opposite of a Train...
+cities that have yet to know just what is the Opposite of a Train...

 Here's to winter chills and unexpected thrills